 BY THE NUMBERS

-Over 1,233 Free Mammograms Given to Women in need
+Over 1,233 Free Mammograms Given to patients in need

 DRINK PINK HISTORY

-Starting several years ago, Howl at the Moon started selling a tropical cocktail called Pink Paradise in Chicago during the entire month of October.
-With each Pink Paradise sold, Howl at the Moon donated a portion of the proceeds to the Hinsdale Hospital Foundation’s Open Arms fund.
+Starting several years ago, Howl at the Moon started selling a cocktail called Pink Lotus in Chicago during the entire month of October.
+With each Pink Lotus sold, Howl at the Moon donated a portion of the proceeds to the Hinsdale Hospital Foundation’s Open Arms Outreach Fund.

 With the success of the campaign in Chicago, Howl expanded to reach all of our locations and has added the Pink Paradise cocktail to our national drink menu as a way to donate year round.
 Since the beginning, Howl at the Moon has generated over $185,000 to the Drink Pink campaign with donations to Hinsdale Hospital and the Lynn Sage Foundation.